whatsma/ZodiacSign/README.md

 # ZodiacSign
-Calculates zodiac sign from day and month.
+Zodiac Sign is a php Calculator to calculate a zodiac sign from an input day and month.

 ### Status
 [![Build Status](https://travis-ci.org/whatsma/ZodiacSign.png)](https://travis-ci.org/whatsma/ZodiacSign)